aytee/englundmarine/README.md

 # englundmarine
-Englund Marine app for exporting ERP product data for catalog import
+Englund Marine application for exporting ERP product data for catalog import

 - Regular items are not part of a Parent/child relationship and therefore do not have a "cluster" value